dtheodor79/dfSelector/README.md

-# Wilress DF selector
+# Wireless DF selector
- The Wilress DF (WDF) selector allows users to boot your Amiga 500 from an internal or external drive.
+ The Wireless DF (WDF) selector allows users to boot your Amiga 500 from an internal or external drive.
 Instead of using a mechanical switch or multiple reset sequences to toggle between DF0 and DF1, WDF can be configured over a wireless connection.

 # Why bother?
 Well, all this started because I don't like modifying my A500's precious case (like installing a switch) 🙂.
 Also, I find more elegant using wireless commands to toggle between DF0 and DF1, than multiple resets 😎.